Ikaikaalika/LegacyLense/LegacyLense/Legal/PrivacyPolicy.md

 - **Analytics**: Opt-out of analytics data collection in app settings
 - **Crash Reporting**: Disable crash reporting in app settings
 - **Marketing**: Unsubscribe from promotional communications

+## Free Trial and Subscription Data

+### Free Trial Information
+- **Trial Activation**: When you start your 7-day free trial, we record the start date and track your usage
+- **Trial Usage**: We monitor your processing activity during the trial to provide personalized recommendations
+- **Trial Conversion**: We track whether you convert to a paid subscription for analytics purposes

+### Subscription Management
+- **Subscription Status**: Current subscription level (Free, Basic, Pro, Trial)
+- **Billing Information**: Managed entirely through Apple's App Store; we do not have access to your payment details
+- **Usage Limits**: We track your usage against subscription limits to enforce fair use

 ## Children's Privacy